Our Process

 • Content: It includes an analysis of the results, comparisons with previous studies, exploration of theoretical and practical implications, and suggestions for future research.

-• Focus: The focus of the discussion section is on critically analyzing and interpreting the findings in light of the research question or objective.
+• Focus: The discussion section focuses on critically analyzing and interpreting the findings in light of the research question or objective.

-• Language: The language used in the discussion section is more interpretative and analytical, allowing for the exploration of meaning, significance, and potential limitations of the findings.
+• Language: The language used in the discussion section is more interpretative and analytical, allowing for the exploration of the findings’ meaning, significance, and potential limitations.

 Difference between discussion and conclusion